ncatlab/nlab-content/pages/8/9/7/3/3798/content.md

 $$\array{C & \overset{F}{\to} & D \\
   ^G\downarrow & \Downarrow& \downarrow^{G'}\\
   C'& \underset{F'}{\to} & D'}$$
-despite the fact that the composites $G' \circ F $and $F'\circ G$ do not exist as double functors of any sort.
+despite the fact that the composites $G' \circ F$ and $F'\circ G$ do not exist as double functors of any sort.
 Such transformations are the squares of a large double category $Dbl$ whose objects are double categories, whose horizontal arrows are lax functors, and whose vertical arrows are colax functors.
 This, in turn, is a special case of a construction which works for algebras over any [[2-monad]].

 Finally, we can also define vertical transformations between functors of (horizontally) [[virtual double categories]].